AdaCore/gnatstudio/docs/users_guide/main_window.rst

   GPS provides several different zoom levels.
-Use the :guilabel:`zoom in`, :guilabel:`zoom out` and :guilabel:`zoom` buttons in the local toolbar to change the level: use the latter to explicitly select the level you want.
+Use the :guilabel:`zoom in`, :guilabel:`zoom out` and :guilabel:`zoom` buttons in the local toolbar to change the level and use the latter to explicitly select the level you want.

   This capability is generally useful when many boxes are displayed in the